This post may contain affiliate links.

 White Balsamic Vinegar

-White balsamic vinegar is our favorite vinegar to have on hand for homemade vinaigrettes and balsamic vinaigrettes.
+White balsamic vinegar is my favorite vinegar to have on hand for homemade vinaigrettes and balsamic vinaigrettes.
 It’s tangy yet mildly sweet, which is perfect for creating a vinaigrette that’s tangy without being too harsh.

 Walnuts